25 Family-Friendly Camping Games

 10. Wink murder

-If you’ve got 5 or more campers, wink murder can be a real crowd pleaser.
+If you've got five or more campers, wink murder can be a real crowd-pleaser.
 To play:

-- One person needs to secretly select the murderer.
+- One person needs to select the murderer secretly.
 This can be done by a tap on the shoulder when all players have their eyes shut.

-- Next, all players can either sit in a circle or walk around, if the murderer winks at you, you have to fall to the floor (be as dramatic as you fancy)
+- Next, all players can either sit in a circle or walk around.
+If the murderer winks at you, you must fall to the floor (be as dramatic as you fancy)

 12. Beach/field sports day